Apollo Image Archive Banner Image

 Acknowledgments

 Many people have contributed efforts to make this project possible.
 First the Johnson Space Center Team do the bulk of the work applying their years of experience and quality control (Will Close, Robert Bode, John Grunsfeld, Rob Ingram, Larry Jefferson, Sheryl Locke, Roger Mitchell, Tom Scarsella, Maura White).
 LPI has provided much support data and valuable feedback (Mary Ann Hager, Steve Mackwell).The National Air and Space Museum NASA Regional Planetary Image Facilities lent outreach and technical expertise (Tom Watters, Mark Salvatore).
 ASU students and staff have developed software, provided archiving expertise, and processed scans to final products (Ernest Bowman-Cisneros, Jacob Danton, Sean Merritt, Carmen Salas, Dan Stanzione, Veronica Ann Zabala-Aliberto).
-Emerson Speyerer (ASU, SMU) played a key role in designing and implementing this webpage as well as finding and retrieving Apollo era documents.
+Emerson Speyerer (ASU) played a key role in designing and implementing this webpage as well as finding and retrieving Apollo era documents.
 USGS Branch of Astrogeology provided valuable assistance evaluating test scans and discussing instrument geometry and lunar coordinates (Brent Archinal, Randy Kirk, Mark Rosiek).
 NASA Ames Research Center provided test scan evaluations and inputs on camera geometry and stereo analysis (Michael Broxton, Laurence Edwards).
 Leica Geosystems provided excellent support during the proposal stage and has worked hard to maximize the capabilities of the scanner (Alex Dam, Andy Calarco).
 Jim Garvin (GSFC) and John Grunsfeld (JSC) played key roles during the proposal stage of the project.
 And NASA's Exploration Systems Mission Directorate (ESMD) has generously provided the funding to make this project possible.

 Johnson Space Center Space Exploration Resources Arizona State University, School of Earth and Space Explroation Lunar and Planetary Institue LPI

-Comments and suggestion can be mailed to apollo_webmaster@asu.edu
+Comments and suggestions can be mailed to webmaster@ser.asu.edu